A tropical beach with palm trees, calm blue ocean, and a clear sky.

 • Have the right equipment.

-• Use a floatation device if you are not a confident swimmer.
+• Use a flotation device if you are not a confident swimmer.

 • Never turn your back to the ocean while entering or exiting